kwaclaw/KdSoft.Lmdb/ReadMe.md

 The native C-API is exposed in a .NET typical way, so its use should be familiar to .NET developers.

 It requires the .NET Core SDK 2.1 (or later) installed.
+There are no third-party dependencies.

 ## Code Example